 Write your completed workouts in the running log.
 Describe how you felt before, during, and after your workout.
 Make a note of which workouts were easy for you and which were too difficult.

-With the help of a running log, you will find it easier to track your progress and review your goals and see if you are on the right track.
+With the help of a running log, you will find it easier to track your progress review your goals, and see if you are on the right track.